Koromix/rygel/web/rekkord.org/pages/start.md

 rekkord derive -K master.key -t WriteOnly -O write.key
 ```

-Most Rekkord commands require you to specify the keyfile, you can do this in one of two ways:
+Most Rekkord commands require you to specify the keyfile, you can do this in one of three ways:

 - Set the `REKKORD_KEYFILE` environment variable (e.g. `export REKKORD_KEYFILE=write.key`)
+- Use the `-K file.key` argument (e.g. `rekkord -K write.key snapshots`)
 - Set the *KeyFile* setting in the *Repository* section of the config file (see example below)

 ```ini